Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 ### State-driven Requirements

 State-driven functional requirements are active throughout the time a defined state remains true.
-In Mavin’s EARS method, state-driven requirements are identified with the keyword WHILE.
+In Mavis EARS method, state-driven requirements are identified with the keyword WHILE.

 Template:   WHILE the shall .